Skip to main content

 Residents live around 17 years in poor health.

 The lifestyle choices we make can have a significant impact on our health in later life.
 On average, men live around 14 years in poor health and women around 20 years.
-People identifying themselves as from other ethnic backgrounds are slightly more likely to report having a disability.
+People identifying themselves as from Other ethnic backgrounds are slightly more likely to report having a disability.

 Living alone and loneliness